Skip to main content

 A resource group can contain the following:

-A single FlexGroup datastore.
-Spanning Flexgroup datastores are not supported.
+• A single FlexGroup datastore.
+SCV does not support spanning FlexGroup datastores.
 A FlexGroup datastore cannot be combined with traditional VMs or datastores.

-Important If you are using VMware vSphere Cluster Service (vCLS), do not include VMs managed by vCLS in SnapCenter VMware plug-in resource groups.
+Important If you are using VMware vSphere Cluster Service (vCLS), do not add vCLS-managed VMs to SnapCenter Plug-in for VMware vSphere resource groups.

 Tip SnapCenter Plug-in for VMware vSphere 4.5 and later supports datastores on large LUNs and files up to 128 TB with volumes up to 300 TB.
 If you are protecting large LUNs, use only thick provisioned LUNs to avoid latency.